amordahl/satune/README.md

 Note that, these scripts use a file that contain all the configs; "Configs-Xopts-t3-CA.txt".
 This file is generated from the covering array and the configuration space files using the scripts under the scripts directory (see `scripts/README.md` for more details instructions).

-The execution logs will be saved under `tools/<tool>/results/` directory.
+The execution logs will be saved under the `~/satune/experiments/tools/<tool>/results/` directory.
 Next part is tool specific.
 We manually grep these tools files to extract the verification result and save these lines into `tools/<tool>/results/stats-all.txt` file --which is the final outcome of Step 1.

 #### Step 2 - Analyze the outcome of Step 1.